cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 "Valid" borrow and safe reference inputs don't mutably alias.
 This is something a function can just _assume_; it doesn't need to check and there's no way to check.
 Borrow checking upholds exclusivity even for unsafe functions (when compiled under the `[safety]` feature).
 There are other assumptions C++ programmers already make about the validity of inputs: for instance, references never hold null addresses.
 Non-valid inputs are implicated in undefined behavior.

-By the parsimony principal you may suggest "rather than adding a new safe reference type, just enforce exclusivity on lvalue- and rvalue-references when compiled under the `[safety]` feature."
+With a desire to simplify, you may suggest "rather than adding a new safe reference type, just enforce exclusivity on lvalue- and rvalue-references when compiled under the `[safety]` feature."
 But that makes the soundness problem worse.
-New code will _assume_ legacy references don't mutably alias, but existing code doesn't uphold that invariant because it was written without even knowing about it.
+New code will _assume_ legacy references don't mutably alias, but existing code doesn't uphold that invariant because it was written without considering exclusivity.

 If safe code calls legacy code that returns a struct with a pair of references, do those references alias?
 Of course they may alias, but the parsimonious treatment claims that mutable references don't alias under the `[safety]` feature.
 We've already stumbled on a soundness bug.